iredmail/docs/en_US/iredmail-easy/1-iredmail-easy.getting.start.md

       can not have other network services running on the server __BEFORE__ iRedMail installation.
     * iRedMail will install and configure all required softwares automatically.
+    * Many ISPs block port 25 by default, it's used for communication between mail servers, it must be open, otherwise your server may be not able to receive or / and send emails.
+Please contact your ISP to make sure it's not blocked, or ask them to unblock.

+          - Amazon AWS EC2.
+Request to [remove the throttle on port 25](https://aws.amazon.com/premiumsupport/knowledge-center/ec2-port-25-throttle/).
+          - Google Cloud Platform.
+          - Microsoft Azure.
+          - Linode.
+Explained in the [blog post](https://www.linode.com/blog/linode/a-new-policy-to-help-fight-spam/), you can open a support ticket to request the Linode team to open it.
+          - DigitalOcean.

 ### Supported Linux and BSD distribution releases